ome/omero-documentation/omero/users/cli/sessions.rst

 .. option:: -w PASSWORD, --password PASSWORD

     Set the password to use for the connection.
+Since 5.4.1, the password can be set using the :envvar:`OMERO_PASSWORD` environment variable.

 .. option:: --sudo ADMINUSER|GROUPOWNER